rzou15/Data-Mining/README.md

 # Data-Mining
-This is Data Mining project.
+This is Data Mining project for CS 422.